treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 Less code can mean more readable code, but not always.
 **Whitespace is your friend, especially when you're writing comprehensions**.

-In general I prefer to write most of my comprehensions **spaced out over multiple lines of code** using the indentation style above.
+In general, I prefer to write most of my comprehensions **spaced out over multiple lines of code** using the indentation style above.
 I do write one-line comprehensions sometimes, but I don't default to them.